 SWAC Schools:

-Kameron Hayes, a junior at Howard, said he doesn’t think the Bison can defeat Michigan on Thursday, but still he’s celebrating their first March Madness win.
+Kameron Hayes, a junior at Howard, said he didn’t think the Bison could defeat Michigan, but he was still celebrating the team’s first March Madness win.
 Coming from Atlanta, where college football is huge, he said Howard’s recent wins fulfilled his craving for the kind of sports competitions that he’s been missing.

 “It’s history-making to say the least,” Hayes said.
 “My mom actually used to be the manager for the Howard men’s basketball team eons ago, so it’s really big for her.”